 Sudden Infant Death Syndrome (SIDS)

-- Mother is under the age of 20
+- Being born to a mother under the age of 20

-- Having a lot of siblings close to age
+- Having a lot of siblings that are very close in age

 - Being a boy

-What to do/ Who you should call if you think your baby has SIDS?
+What shoud you do if you think your baby is affected?